-Note that the phrase occurs at the beginning of the inscription (ll.
-1-3) in the manner of an anticipatory and emphatic extraposition, and that reference to the place name Hawalum is missing in ll.
-11-12, where specific mention is made of the building initiative ($b\bar{a}n\bar{\iota}$ $b\bar{\iota}t$ NERGAL).
-Also note that the inscription of Tish-atal includes an invocation to ^dNIN Na- $g\dot{\iota}r^{KI}$ "the lady of Nagar" (l.
-18).
+28 Note that the phrase occurs at the beginning of the inscription (II.1-3) in the manner of an anticipatory and emphatic extraposition, and that reference to the place name Hawalum is missing in II.
+11-12, where specific mention is made of the building initiative (bānī bīt NERGAL).
+Also note that the inscription of Tish-atal includes an invocation to ^dNIN Na-gàr^{KI} "the lady of Nagar" (I. 18).

-view to the top.
+The revetment wall serves as the main marker for the two perceptual spheres.
+On the one hand, it is a barrier that arrests the view of the onlooker and marks the threshold between the two worlds, the sacred and the profane.
+On the other, it serves as a hinge that, placed between escarpment and glacis, leads the view to the top.
 This ascensional movement is accentuated by the strong visual impact of the monumental access, which adds a double oblique element, in a vertical (the slope of the steps) and a horizontal direction (the trapezoidal widening at the base).

 The originality and inventiveness of this architectural vision goes hand in hand with the imagination displayed, sculpturally, by the two lions of Tish-atal.
 (The remarks that follow are pertinent regardless of the period to which we wish to peg Tish-atal.
 Presenting them in connection with the remarks on the architectural style of the Temple Terrace is simply meant to indicate that the sculptors of the lions, if dated to an early period, would not have operated in a vacuum, but would have shared in the same intellectual ferment that gave rise to the architectural complex of the Temple and its Terrace.)
 The realism of the execution of the bronze lions has always been recognized and admired.
 But here we would like to emphasize another stylistic aspect that is just as impressive.
-The very difference between the two is indicative of how unconventional the stylistic effort of the artists was: here we have two figures, sculpted at the same time and placed side by side (albeit in a box that was meant to hide them forever from sight) and far from indulging in the duplication of a single model, the artist provided us with two very complementary views of an animal of which he clearly must have had good first-hand knowledge.
+The very difference between the two is indicative of how unconventional the stylistic effort of the artists was: here we have two figures, sculpted at the same time and placed side by side (albeit in a box that was meant to hide them forever from sight) - and far from indulging in the duplication of a single model, the artist provided us with two very complementary views of an animal of which he clearly must have had good live knowledge.

-The Louvre lion faces forward, looking straight in a slightly upward direction, with the paws firmly clenched on a metal flange, which partly overlays an inscribed stone tablet.
+The Louvre lion faces forward, looking straight in a slightly upward direction, with the paws firmly clenched on a metal flange that partly overlays an inscribed stone tablet.
 The flange is small enough to let the white tablet beneath it appear to have the greatest emphasis.
-The static effect of the composition stresses the perception that the lion has the tablet firmly under its control and holds it secure.
+The static effect of the composition stresses the notion that the lion has the tablet firmly under its control and holds it secure.